-The following procedure applies only to systems that are shipped with a Basic All-in-One stand:
+The following procedure applies only to systems that are shipped with a Height adjustable stand (HAS) stand:

 - 1. To install the stand:

 - a) Align the tabs on the stand [1].

 - b) Snap the stand into place on the back cover [2].